KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * Number of people with desktop computers:
 * Number of people with mobile phones:

 ## Competitive Analysis

-According to Pew Research, churches are a highly competitive marketplace.
+According to [Pew Research Religious Landscape Survey](http://religions.pewforum.org/reports), churches are a highly competitive marketplace.

 ### Idea Maze
 Placeholder
 ![](pitch/idea-maze.jpg)

 Who are competitors?
-* Other traditional Mainline churches
+* Other traditional mainline churches
 * Contemporary churches such as LifeChurch
+* Non-church competition